appleorbit/AAI6600_ML-Group-Project/README.md

 # AAI6600 ML Group Project — EDA Notebook (Wei Dong)

-This repository contains my individual EDA contribution for the AAI6600 ML Group Project.
+This repository contains a full-data EDA on the NSL-KDD dataset — all 125,973 training records included, without any filtering or subsetting.

 ## Notebook
 `notebooks/01_eda_nsl_kdd.ipynb`